-Dr Guerra is a tenured Assistant Professor and head of the "Inflammation and Cancer Immunity" lab in the Department of Life Sciences.
+Dr Guerra is an Associate Professor and head of the "Inflammation and Cancer Immunity" lab in the Department of Life Sciences.
 Her research aims to elucidate the physiologic relevance of Natural Killer cell Receptors (NK-R) in the development of Immunopathologies and Cancer using preclinical models of disease (Blood 2013, Cell Reports.
 2018).
-The lab recently uncovered a novel and unexpected role for the activating receptor NKG2D in its capacity to promote rather than delay tumorigenesis in models of inflammation-driven Cancer (Nat Commu 2017, Frontiers Immunol 2018).
+The lab recently uncovered a novel and unexpected role for the activating receptor NKG2D in its capacity to promote rather than delay tumorigenesis in models of inflammation-driven Cancer (Nat Commu 2017, Frontiers Immunol 2018, Discovery Immunol.
+2022, Cancers 2023).
 Through a proof-in-concept project support by AstraZeneca, the lab is currently exploring ways to target NKG2D in the liver cancer model.
 An additional focus in the lab relies on combining state-of-the-art multi-photon imaging with novel mouse models to investigate the behaviour of NK cells during chronic inflammation with the view of understanding the role they play in cancer progression.

 Nadia received her BS degree in Biochemistry from the University of Marseille Luminy and MRes degree in Transplant Immunology from the University of Besancon.
 In 2002, She received her Ph.D. degree in Immunology from the University Paris VI, Pierre et Marie Curie where she studied the role of inhibitory NK cell receptors in kidney cancer under the supervision of Dr. Anne Caignard and Salem Chouaib at the Institut Gustave Roussy in Villejuif, France.
 Her studies evidenced the presence and regulatory function of inhibitory NK receptors KIR on CD8 T lymphocytes infiltrating Renal Cell Carcinoma (Blood 2000&2002, Cancer Res.
 2000&2001).
 She then joined the group of Prof. David Raulet at the University of Berkeley, California to complete her postdoctoral training focusing on the role of NK group 2, member D (NKG2D) in vivo.
 She made a significant contribution to the NK cell field through the generation of NKG2D-deficient mice (Immunity 2008, Nat.
 Rev. Immunol 2009), instrumental to the understanding of NK cell function in disease models.
 In 2009, Nadia was awarded a prestigious Career Development Fellowship from the Wellcome Trust to establish her research group at Imperial College London.